 This Trader Joe’s Thai peanut dressing recipe is nothing but love for the cult-favorite in a bottle.
-This Thai style peanut dressing, well, it’s like gold and elevates almost anything it touches.
+This peanut Thai dressing, well, it’s like gold and elevates almost anything it touches.
 It’s sweet, a tad savory, very slightly spicy, and seriously addictive.
 You can make TJ’s peanut dressing copycat recipe right at home with some Asian pantry staples!

 Enter this Trader Joe’s Thai Peanut Dressing Copycat Recipe—my go-to sauce for drizzling, dipping, tossing, and obsessing over.
 It’s peanut-ty, but not too creamy.
 Plus, it’s naturally vegan and gluten-optional (just sub your soy sauce!).